Communication (COMM)

 (May be repeated for a total of 12 credits) Prerequisites: Admitted to a four year degree granting college except CAST, permission of faculty.
 Directed independent readings, research, projects and productions.
 Written proposal must be submitted before permission is granted.
 Appropriate documentation of work required.
 (Formerly 7600:439)

-Prerequisite: COMM 101 or COMM 330.
-Explores roles of communication & conflict in personal and work relationships.
+Explores roles of communication and conflict in personal and work relationships.
 Emphasis placed on application of theories and strategies for conflict resolution from a communication perspective.
 (Formerly 7600:444)

 (May be repeated for a total of nine credits) Special interest topics in mass communication, journalism, or communication, supplementing courses listed in University Bulletin.
 See department for current listing of offerings.
 (Formerly 7600:450)

-Prerequisite or corequisite: COMM 368.
+Prerequisite: COMM 210.
 Theory and practice of digital video; development of professional skills in lighting, use of lenses, visual composition and sound recording for Single Camera applications (Formerly 7600:372)

 Students explore the relationship between politicians, citizens, and media.
 Topics include media coverage, campaign technologies, advertising, debates, engagement, rhetoric, and attitudes.
 (Formerly 7600:475)